What is History?

 The KS3 and KS4 curricula aim to:

-- promote historical and critical thinking amongst students and to foster the understanding of the role of historical evidence to support claims
+- To promote historical and critical thinking amongst students and to foster the understanding of the role of historical evidence to support claims.

-- increase students’ knowledge of a range of historical periods, people, trends and events both to develop and retain a rich knowledge of the past, and to ensure students possess powerful knowledge that makes them ‘culturally literate’
+- To increase students’ knowledge of a range of historical periods, people, trends and events – both to develop and retain a rich knowledge of the past, and to ensure students possess powerful knowledge that makes them ‘culturally literate’.

-- provide opportunities to study both representative and diverse histories
+- To provide opportunities to study both representative, and diverse histories for each student.

-- strengthen students’ ability to communicate orally and in writing through the development of historical accounts and arguments
+- To strengthen students’ ability to communicate orally and in writing through the development of historical accounts and arguments.